 Cycle counting is an inventory auditing technique that involves counting a small, manageable subset of inventory on a rotating schedule.
 In other words, inventory cycle counting means regularly verifying inventory records against physical stock by counting portions of the inventory on a scheduled basis.
 Unlike full physical inventories, which require counting the entire stock at once, cycle counting focuses on different sections of inventory at different times throughout the year.
 This method provides ongoing verification of inventory accuracy, helping businesses maintain up-to-date records without the disruption and expense of complete inventory shutdowns.

-Cycle counting is a continuous process, which means it can be integrated into regular warehouse operations without halting the crucial business activities.
+Cycle counting is a continuous process, which means it can be integrated into regular warehouse operations without halting crucial business activities.
 This way, companies can detect discrepancies between the physical stock and inventory records promptly, enabling timely corrections and adjustments.
 This continuous monitoring is crucial for maintaining inventory accuracy, reducing stock discrepancies, and ensuring efficient supply chain management.

 Purpose and Importance